elijaharita/eseed-window/readme.md

 window.moveHandler = [](esd::wnd::MoveEvent e) { ... };
 ```

-Called when the window is moved. `e` containst the new window position.
+Called when the window is moved. `e` contains the new window position.

 ### Vulkan support
 The `esd::wnd::VulkanWindow` class is a helper class extending the base window class to provide platform-specific Vulkan functionality (surface creation).
 Both the C Vulkan library and C++ bindings (`vulkan.hpp`) are supported.